johnston9/Testing-Shot-Caller/TESTING.md

 - Use Case: View the Scene Storyboard Video<br>

-  1. Click on Storyboard URL tab on the Storyboard page.
+  1. Click on the Storyboard URL tab on the Storyboard page.
   2. The page opens with the video ready to play.

 <p align="center"> <strong>Scene Storyboard Video</strong></p>